EW corrections and Heavy Boson Radiation at a high-energy muon collider: Direct production at muon colliders: theoretical framework

 \item We want to show how at the differential level EW corrections can be very different in a high-energy lepton collider w.r.t.~an hadronic one.
 Direct production processes at a hadron collider are dominated, similarly as in VBF at lepton colliders, by kinematic regions with partonic $\sqrt{s}\simeq\sum_{i \in F} m_i$.
 On the contrary, as already said, in a high-energy muon collider they are dominated by kinematic regions with $ \sqrt s \simeq \sqrt S$, where $\sqrt S$ is the collider energy, due to the very different (opposite in fact) Bjorken-$x$ dependence of the PDFs.
 The DL of the EWSL in a high-energy muon collider is therefore typically of the form $\simeq L(S,\MW^2)$, regardless of the differential distribution considered, unlike in hadron collisions.

-\item When NLO EW corrections reach, or even worse surpass, the relative size of $-100\%$ of the LO, resummation of EWSL does not concern precision but the sensibility of the predictions.
+\item When NLO EW corrections reach, or even worse surpass, the relative size of $-100\%$ of the LO, resummation of EWSL does not concern precision but the physical sense of predictions.
 We want to investigate when we should expect such situations at 3 and 10 TeV collisions.

 \item The EW Sudakov approximation is expected to be a very good approximation for the processes we are studying in this work.
 We want to scrutinise under which conditions EWSL are or are not in fact a good approximation of the NLO EW corrections as expected; using the notation of Sec.~\ref{sec:approxs}, it means verifying that the quantity $|\deltaNLOEW-\deltaSDKw|$ is at most at the percent level and a constant at the differential level.
 This aspect is of particular relevance in the BSM context, since at the moment, not only for EFT theories but also for UV-complete models, NLO EW exact calculations are not yet available.
 On the other hand, EWSL can be in principle calculated in an easier way, therefore it is important to know if and when one can use this approximation.
 In particular, using the SM as a test case, we want to check the following aspects for direct production at a high-energy muon collider: \begin{enumerate} \item How relevant is the choice of the scheme $\SDKw$ or $\SDKz$ for a correct approximation of NLO EW corrections? \item How relevant is the inclusion of the $\deltastorkl$ term for a correct approximation of NLO EW corrections? \item What happens if the {\denpoz} algorithm is used also in cases where the LO prediction is mass-suppressed (see Eq.~\eqref{eq:masssuppr} and text around it)? \end{enumerate}